-The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period July 1, 2010-June 30, 2015.
+The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2015 to June 30, 2018.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 The best-estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant (Pension Consulting Alliance-PCA) as an input to the process.
-The actuarial investment rate of return assumption was adopted by the board in February 2017 in conjunction with the most recent experience study.
-For each future valuation, CalSTRS consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
-Best estimates of 20-year geometrically-linked real rates of return and the assumed asset allocation for each major asset class for the year ended June 30, 2018, are summarized in the following table:
+The actuarial investment rate of return assumption was adopted by the board in January 2020 in conjunction with the most recent experience study.
+For each current and future valuation, CalSTRS' independent consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
+Best estimates of expected 20-year geometrically linked real rates of return and the assumed asset allocation for each major asset class as of June 30, 2020, are summarized in the following table:

 Asset Class Assumed Asset Allocation Long-Term Expected Real Rate of Return

-Global Equity 47% 6.30%
+Public Equity 42% 4.80%

-Fixed Income 12% 0.30%
+Real Estate 15% 3.60%

-Real Estate 13% 5.20%
+Private Equity 13% 6.30%

-Private Equity 13% 9.30%
+Fixed Income 12% 1.30%

-Risk Mitigating Strategies 9% 2.90%
+Risk Mitigating Strategies 10% 1.80%

-Inflation Sensitive 4% 3.80%
+Inflation Sensitive 6% 3.30%

-Cash/Liquidity 2% -1.00%
+Cash/Liquidity 2% -0.40%

 100%

-^{20-}year geometric average
+20-year geometric average